The COVID-19 outbreak is a continously fast-moving subject. Please refer to the GOV.UK’s website for the latest updates.

 throw away used tissues into a closed bin immediately

-clean your hands using an alcohol-based hand rub or soap and water
+wash your hands frequently for 20 seconds with soap and water, or if not available, use an alcohol-based hand rub or soap and water

 avoid close contact with anyone who has a fever and cough.